alokhom/AzureFunctionTest/README.md

 Next, the AKS Cluster Autoscaler feature enables you to automatically scale compute nodes across a Kubernetes cluster to meet demand.
 With it, you can automatically add new VMs to the underlying Azure Virtual Machine Scale Set whenever more compute capacity of is required.
 It also removes nodes when no longer required.

 Working together, both ensure an optimal number of container instances and compute nodes to support fluctuating demand.
 The horizontal pod autoscaler optimizes the number of pods required.
 The cluster autoscaler optimizes the number of nodes required.

+Both the horizontal pod autoscaler and cluster autoscaler can also decrease the number of pods and nodes as needed.
+The cluster autoscaler decreases the number of nodes when there has been unused capacity for a period of time.
+Pods on a node to be removed by the cluster autoscaler are safely scheduled elsewhere in the cluster.
+The cluster autoscaler may be unable to scale down if pods can't move, such as in the following situations:

+A pod is directly created and isn't backed by a controller object, such as a deployment or replica set.
+A pod disruption budget (PDB) is too restrictive and doesn't allow the number of pods to be fall below a certain threshold.
+A pod uses node selectors or anti-affinity that can't be honored if scheduled on a different node.

 Aside from Azure Kubernetes Service (AKS), you can also deploy containers to Azure App Service for Containers and Azure Container Instances. *